Founders College Student Clubs & Organizations

 Note: You must be a recognized club on campus in order to obtain an office.

-For more information on obtaining club status, please contact the Office of Student Community & Leadership Development (SC&LD) at (416) 736-5144.
+For more information on obtaining club status or in creating your own student club, please visit http://yuconnect.yorku.ca/ or contact the Centre for Student Community & Leadership Development (SC&LD) at 416-736-5144.